-Our ability to successfully launch, commercialize, and generate revenue from QINLOCK may be adversely affected by the impact of the COVID-19 pandemic.
-For example, limited hospital access for non-patients, social distancing requirements, and precautionary measures due to COVID-19 have impacted the ability of our sales personnel to interact in-person with customers in the same manner as they did before the COVID-19 pandemic.
-In response, we have implemented a virtual sales model to supplement traditional means of customer engagement, which may adversely affect the ability of our sales professionals to effectively market QINLOCK to physicians, which may have a negative impact on our sales and our market penetration.
+Our ability to successfully commercialize and generate revenue from QINLOCK may be adversely affected by the impact of the COVID-19 pandemic.
+While restrictive safety measures are in place, limited hospital access for non-patients, including our sales personnel, social distancing requirements, and precautionary measures due to COVID-19 may impact the ability of our sales personnel to interact in-person with customers in the same manner as they did before the COVID-19 pandemic.
+In response, we have implemented a virtual sales model to supplement traditional means of customer engagement.
+Although some of these restrictions have been, and may continue to be lifted in certain healthcare institutions, the impact of prior and continued COVID-19 related safety measures, and the potential for reimposition of restrictions due to local surges and new waves of infection, including those caused by the Delta variant, may adversely affect the ability of our sales professionals to effectively market QINLOCK to physicians, which may have a negative impact on our sales and our market penetration.
 In addition, in the U.S. we are utilizing various programs to help patients afford our products, including patient assistance programs for eligible patients.
 Market disruption and higher levels of unemployment caused by the COVID-19 pandemic may lead to increased utilization of our patient assistance programs, which could reduce revenues.